woubuc/jsab/readme.md

 | send      | no       | Default: `true`.
 Set this to false to prevent jsAB from sending the pageview |

+### Development mode
+While you're working on your site, you may want to view the different versions.
+Add `#!dev` to your page to disable the jsAB cookie.

 ## Contributing
 I welcome PR's, bug reports, suggestions and all that.